vivitali/team_project_2/instructional_team/markdown_slides/04_project_showcase.md

 # Crafting a Comprehensive Main README File

-- **Purpose & Overview:** Introduce the project with essential details and a concise description.
+- **Purpose & Overview:** Introduce the project with essential details, concise description and a project objective.
 - **Goals & Objectives:** Articulate what the project aims to achieve.
 - **Techniques & Technologies:** Highlight the tools and methods used.
 - **Key Findings & Instructions:** Summarize outcomes and provide setup instructions.